What is Responsible Care?

-No, it is a voluntary initiative but a number of leading national associations have made commitment to Responsible Care a condition of membership.
+No, it is a voluntary initiative, but a number of leading national associations have made commitment to Responsible Care a condition of membership.
 Virtually all the world's leading chemical manufacturers have signed up to Responsible Care.
-The initiative was started in Canada in 1985; 54 associations representing 60 economies around the world had been accepted as members of ICCA’s Responsible Care Leadership Group by end 2010.
+The initiative was started in Canada in 1985; 58 associations representing more than 60 economies around the world had been accepted as members of ICCA’s Responsible Care Leadership Group at the end of 2014.

 How does Responsible Care work?

-Responsible Care is a commitment, signed by a chemical company's Chief Executive Officer (or equivalent in that country) and carried out by all employees, to continuous improvement in health, safety and environmental performance, and to openness and transparency with stakeholders.
-It helps companies improves performance by identifying and spreading good management practices, and promotes mutual support between companies and associations through experience sharing and peer pressure.
+Responsible Care is a commitment by a chemical company's Chief Executive Officer (or equivalent) and carried out by all employees, to continuous improvement in environmental, health, safety and security performance, and to openness and transparency with stakeholders.
+Responsible Care helps companies improve performance by identifying and spreading good management practices and promoting mutual support between companies and associations through experience sharing and peer pressure.

 How does Responsible Care involve external stakeholders?

-Responsible Care commits chemical companies to be open and transparent with stakeholders at the local, national and international level.
-It encourages dialogue and cooperation, and has helped industry work much more closely with local communities, governments, trades unions, international organizations, environmental groups and others to understand and address their concerns.
-Responsible Care also promotes co-operation with governments and organizations in the development and implementation of effective regulations and standards, and helps companies to meet or exceed these requirements.
+Responsible Care commits chemical companies to be open and transparent with local, national and international stakeholders.
+It encourages dialogue and cooperation and has helped industry work more closely with local communities, governments, trade unions, international organizations, environmental groups and others to understand and address their concerns.
+Responsible Care also promotes cooperation with governments and organizations in developing and implementing effective regulations and standards, and helps companies meet or exceed these requirements.

 What is Product Stewardship?

-Product stewardship is Responsible Care applied to products, and covers more than just production and use of chemicals: it extends to other parts of the product chain such as transport, storage, use and eventual disposal.
-To be effective, product stewardship requires the close co-operation of everyone involved in the product's life cycle.
-Companies are working with their suppliers, customers, distributors and user groups to spread Responsible Care throughout the supply chain.
-In 2006, ICCA launched the Global Product Strategy under which it has carried out a number of important actions to further strengthen its commitment to the safe management of chemicals throughout their entire life cycle.
+Product stewardship is Responsible Care applied to products.
+It covers more than just production and use of chemicals; it extends to other parts of the supply chain, including transportation, storage, use and eventual disposal.
+To be effective, product stewardship requires close cooperation of all entities involved in the product's life cycle.
+Companies work with their suppliers, customers, distributors and users to promote Responsible Care along the supply chain.
+In 2006, ICCA launched the Global Product Strategy, under which it has carried out activities to further strengthen its commitment to the safe management of chemicals throughout their life cycle.